Permissionless-Software-Foundation/psf-multisig-minting/README.md

 This app connects to a [ipfs-bch-wallet-service](https://github.com/Permissionless-Software-Foundation/ipfs-bch-wallet-service) over [IPFS](https://ipfs.io), using the [ipfs-coord](https://github.com/Permissionless-Software-Foundation/ipfs-coord) library.
 This app uses the [oclif CLI framework](https://oclif.io/).

+This app is intended for developers who want to work with the BCH blockchain.
+To see how this software fits in with the Cash Stack architecture, devs should read this blog post on [Realizing the Web 3 Cash Stack](https://bafybeie3w6ykd3ur6b6ytxoopi6p7vipmyvdyq7s2aw5ngsenhtjvyp4d4.ipfs.dweb.link/blog/realizing-the-web-3-cash-stack).

 - [(Video) How to Install and Use](https://youtu.be/45YEeZi_8Kc)

 ## Install